cheeZery/depdoc/README.md

 **lockSymbol**

-Default is "⚠" but you can choose whatever you like, i.e. if you like "!!" better.
+Default is "⚠" but you can also use '⚠' or '✋'.

 **exportExternalLink**